Appdynamics/ucs-monitoring-extension-ps1/docs/README.md

  |:--:|
 | *Fig. 1.4 ServiceNow Incident* |

- *The SNOW incident number is logged in the UCSMonitor log file in machine agent's log directory*
+ *The SNOW incident number is logged in the UCSMonitor log file in the machine agent's log directory*

 <p align="middle" style="color:#4E3EB1;">
 <strong>